 Eligibility:

-- Local public agencies, 501c3 nonprofit organizations, and government authorities may submit an application by the deadline.
+• Local public agencies, 501c3 nonprofit organizations, and government authorities may submit an application by the deadline.

-- Previous grantees must be in good standing in order to reapply, i.e. timely and complete reporting.
+• Previous grantees must be in good standing in order to reapply, i.e. timely and complete reporting.

-- Programs should be based on local data and serve individuals living in Alamance County
+• Programs should be based on local data and serve individuals living in Alamance County.

-- Preference is given to agencies that:
+• Preference is given to agencies that:

-- Collaborate with other initiatives and nonprofits and formed new relationships during COVID-19
+• Collaborate with other initiatives or nonprofits

-- Actively working to eliminate disparities with an equity lens
+• Actively working to eliminate disparities with an equity lens

-- Engage community members, especially those whose voices have traditionally been marginalized
+• Engage community members, especially those whose voices have traditionally been marginalized

-- Has strong outreach techniques to reach vulnerable, underserved, or marginalized populations
+• Have strong outreach techniques to reach vulnerable, underserved, or marginalized populations

 Important Documents: